Before you can have Sports Massage you will begin with the F.U.T full body assessment, so that the whole body has been assessed correctly.

-With sports massage the initial treatment consists of a full body assessment, standing and lying, with muscle testing to enable the correct treatment and rehabilitation advise.
+On your next visit during the sports massage you will be assessed standing and lying, with muscle testing to enable the correct treatment and rehabilitation advise.

 Liz has a remarkable passion for her job and I am always confident that whatever pain I present her with she will be able to sort it out - Nick Spyrou